Offers for shore excursions in Civitavecchia and Rome

 Sights on a Rome cruise excursion

-Rome is a ‘must‘ for every cruise guest on the route in the Western Mediterranean.
-Everyone, who has never been to the “eternal city”, should take the opportunity to explore this fascinating metropolis with a well organized, individual shore excursion.
+Rome is a “must” for every cruise passenger on the route in the western Mediterranean.
+Those who have never been to the “eternal city” should take the opportunity to explore this fascinating metropolis.

 Cruise port in Civitavecchia

 - 5 piers for cruise ships at Rome Cruise Terminal – RCT

 - Separate terminal for ferries (Autostrade del Mare – ADM)

 Things to know before your trip to Rome

 - Civitavecchia as an opportunity for shore excursions to Rome

 - Mediterranean cruises with a stop in Civitavecchia by Costa and MSC

 - U.S. citizens may enter Italy for up to 90 days for tourist or business purposes without a visa.
 All non-residents are required to complete a declaration of presence (dichiarazione di presenza).

 - Usually only an identity card is necessary